Polynesia: Maupiti + Rangiroa + Moorea - October 2012

 Like at home

 I keep a dazzling memory of the island of Maupiti, where I spent a few days in october 2012.
-Unlike its neighbor Bora-Bora, Maupiti does not have any luxury hotels.
+Unlike its neighbor Bora-Bora, Maupiti has no luxury hotels.
 The inhabitants did not want it ...
 So, the atmosphere remained very authentic and the only accommodations are B & Bs and boarding houses.

 I tested the pension of the motu Auira, held by the adorable Gilbert and Edna (see here their Facebook page).
 Comfort is simple: bed with mosquito net, fan, shower, in a fare (bungalow) individual, on a beautiful beach!
-In reality, we do not need anything more in Polynesia ...
-And it's a real pleasure to feel like home, to feel like a little part of the family, after accompanying Gilbert to fishing and tasting its tasty marinades of raw fish with coconut milk.
+In reality, you don't need anything more in Polynesia...
+And it's a real pleasure to feel at home, to have the impression of being part of the family, after having accompanied Gilbert fishing and tasted his tasty raw fish marinades with coconut milk.

 Prices vary from one archipelago to another, depending on the situation of the pension and benefits.
 Basically, it takes between € 70 and € 110 per person per night, half board.